gitlabhq/gitlabhq/doc/articles/test_and_deploy_laravel_apps_with_gitlab_ci_and_envoy/index.md

 ```

 While our project grows, its Git history will be very very long over time.
-Since we are creating a directory for each release, it might not be necessary to have the history of the project downloaded for each release.
+Since we are creating a directory per release, it might not be necessary to have the history of the project downloaded for each release.
 The `--depth 1` option is a great solution which saves systems time and disk space as well.

 #### Installing dependencies with Composer

-As you may suppose, this task just navigates to the new release directory and runs Composer to install the application dependencies:
+As you may know, this task just navigates to the new release directory and runs Composer to install the application dependencies:

 ```php
 ...